ljacqu/JavaTypeResolver/README.md

 Type instances of any subclass in a compile-safe manner:

 1. Create types on the fly with `new TypeReference<Map<String, Double>>() { }`
-1. Implementation of all `Type` interfaces with equals and hashCode in line with the implementations from the JRE
+1. Implementation of all `Type` interfaces with equals and hashCode in line with the internal implementations of the JDK

 ```java
 public static void main(String... args) {